bitdessin/JustDeepIt/docs/source/quickstart/salient-object-detection.rst

 JustDeepIt supports users to perform object detection, instance segmentation, and salient object detection with GUI or CUI.
-In this tutorial, to overview of functions for salient object detection, we showed the usage of JustDeepIt for salient object detection with artificial dataset.
+In this tutorial, to overview of functions for salient object detection, we showed the usage of JustDeepIt for salient object detection with an artificial dataset.

 Dataset